lydgate/mindmeld/Social-Baseline-Theory.md

 ## (Social) Predictive Brain

 - ok... now what I want to do is add the predictive brain into this (Coan is also a fan of Friston and I think he may have done some work with this predictive brain model himself, but I didn't read it, just talked with a colleague about these ideas ages ago)
-- Premise: (We know that) we are constantly making predictions about our coping capacities, based on Baysian “priors” (Friston, Clark, Hinton, etc.)
+- Premise: (We know that) we are constantly making predictions about our coping capacities, based on Bayesian “priors” (Friston, Clark, Hinton, etc.)
 - Prediction errors are the info we use to learn, cope, respond
 - SBT’s key contribution: some of our most important predictions/tuned perceptions are about the _social_ environment, not more general features of our world; our predictions regarding how much personal resources (cog/emo/phys) to allocate to a task at hand depend on available social resources
   - https://www.youtube.com/watch?v=8y2RHMGqbWk